 - Episode VI – Return of The Jedi.
 I won’t give this one away, but it’s the end of the first Star Wars saga so it will give you a feeling of completion.
 Our Anakin arc come full circle.
 Luke does and says cool things.
 Leia continues to kick butt in questionable attire.
 Skywalker’s be skywalking in this one.

 - OPTIONAL – Episode VII – The Force Awakens.
 I’ve written about The Force Awakens like a crazy person on this website, but I will mark it as an optional film in terms of the Skywalker story.
 We don’t encounter Leia until later in the film, and this is more of a Rey/Han Solo storyline, than anything else.
-Even the last scene is featured in the beginning of the next film I’m going to mention.
+Even the last scene is featured in the beginning of the next film mentioned below.
 You can skip it, IF YOU ABSOLUTELY HAVE TO.

 - Episode VIII – The Last Jedi.
-Don’t you love that the last Star Wars film to need to watch in this series has LAST in the name?
-Me too!
 Remember how we finished the Anakin storyline in Episode VI?
 Well, this one dabbles with finishing up Luke’s storyline.
-Now, this is not confirmed as an ending, since our next film is titled The Rise of Skywalker.
-But, once you view the last battle of this film, you’ll agree with me that it needs to be the end of this intergalactic binge-session.
+Once you view the last battle of this film, you’ll agree with me that this film is essential to the Skywalker storyline.

 There ya go.
 I just narrowed down your list to 5 Star Wars films.
 This doesn’t take away from any of the other films (my second favorite Star Wars film wasn’t even included in this list), but if you are looking to hyper focus before the release of Star Wars: The Rise of Skywalker, this will do it for you.